mrmans0n/compose-rules/docs/rules.md

 ### Naming modifiers properly

-Composables that accept a Modifier as a parameter to be applied to the whole component represented by the composable function should name the parameter `modifier`.
+The main modifier parameter should be named `modifier`.

-In cases where Composables accept modifiers to be applied to a specific subcomponent should name the parameter `xModifier` (e.g. `fooModifier` for a `Foo` subcomponent) and follow the same guidelines above for default values and behavior.
+Modifiers for specific subcomponents should be named `xModifier` (e.g., `headerModifier` for a header subcomponent) and follow the same default value guidelines.

 More info: [Modifier documentation](https://developer.android.com/reference/kotlin/androidx/compose/ui/Modifier)